UniversalDependencies/docs/_axm/dep/cop.md

 5	աղէկ	աղէկ	ADV	_	_	0	root	_	_
 6	է	եմ	AUX	_	Aspect=Imp|Mood=Ind|Number=Sing|Person=3|Polarity=Pos|Tense=Pres|VerbForm=Fin	5	cop	_	_

-The nominal predicate may also be expressed using a prepositional phrase, in which the nominal part is the head of the clause.

 <!-- Interlanguage links updated Út 30. června 2026, 10:59:55 CEST -->